Hangboard Training Calculator for Rock Climbing

 Select the tested hold position

-The Hangboard Training Calculator app is best suited for tests on simple edges because it lets the user change the edge depth and recalculates the result accordingly.
-What is more, the MVC% vs. time models used in the app were primarily tested in the half crimp, full crimp, and open hand positions.
+The Hangboard Training Calculator is best suited for tests on simple edges because it lets the user change the edge depth and recalculates the result accordingly.
+What is more, the MVC% vs. time models used in the program were primarily tested in the half crimp, full crimp, and open hand positions.
 However, they should also be valid for pinches and slopers with reasonably decent accuracy.

 Perform the measurement